Decentralized Entropic Optimal Transport for Distributed Distribution Comparison: Numerical Experiments

-We further conduct experiments on the object recognition task.
-Here, we use the Office-home dataset~\citep{2017Deep}.
-A summary of the properties of each domain used in this paper is provided in Table\ref{tab:sum}.
-The Office-home dataset contains around 15500 images coming from four different domains: Art (artistic images in the form of sketches, paintings, etc), Clipart (collection of clipart images), Product (images of objects without a background) and RealWorld (images of objects captured with a regular camera).
-For this problem, all the experiments are based on pre-trained ResNet-50~\citep{DBLP:journals/corr/HeZRS15}.
-We consider 12 transfer tasks for the Art (\textbf{Ar}), Clipart (\textbf{Cl}), Product (\textbf{Pr}) and Real-World (\textbf{Rw}) domains for all combinations of source and target for the 4 domains.
-The results are shown in the Table\ref{tab:officehome}.
+We conduct this experiment on two widely-used domain adaptation datasets.
+The first is the digital number adaptation dataset of USPS and MNIST~\cite{lecun1998gradient}.
+For USPS and MNIST, each has ten image categories corresponding to the digits from 0 to 9.
+We follow the setting in~\cite{courty2017joint}.
+Given 2,000 images of the MNIST domain and 1,800 images of the USPS domain, we consider the adaptation in two directions: \textbf{U}SPS$\rightarrow$\textbf{M}NIST and \textbf{M}NIST$\rightarrow$\textbf{U}SPS.
+The second is the Office-home dataset~\cite{2017Deep}.
+The Office-home dataset contains around 15,500 images in four different domains: Art (artistic images in the form of sketches, paintings, and so on), Clipart (a collection of clipart images), Product (images of objects without a background), and RealWorld (images of objects captured with a regular camera).
+Based on this dataset, we consider 12 transfer tasks for the Art (\textbf{Ar}), Clipart (\textbf{Cl}), Product (\textbf{Pr}) and Real-World (\textbf{Rw}) domains for all combinations of source and target for the four domains.
+A summary of the properties of each domain used in this paper is provided in Table~\ref{tab:sum}.

-\textbf{Hyperparameter setting.} As for the experimental setup, we scattered the source and target domain data over four agents and set $L=7$ and $P=10000$.
-For all the EOT-based method, we apply grid search, finding the optimal weight of regularizer $\varepsilon\in \{2, 1, 0.5, 0.1, 0.05\}$.
-For our method, the learning rate is set in $\{1, 0.5, 0.1, 0.01, 0.001\}$.
+For the experimental setup, we scattered the source and target domain data over four agents and set $L=7$ and $Q=10,000$.
+The samples of each domain are features extracted through a pre-trained ResNet-50~\cite{DBLP:journals/corr/HeZRS15}.
+For our DEOT method, we apply grid search, finding the optimal weight of regularizer $\varepsilon\in \{2, 1, 0.5, 0.1, 0.05\}$ and the optimal learning rate $\eta\in\{1, 0.5, 0.1, 0.01, 0.001\}$.